Silent Way: Background and principles

 Gattegno was an outsider to language education when Teaching Foreign Languages in Schools was first published in 1963.
 The book conspicuously lacked the names of most prominent language educators and linguists of the time, and for the decade following its publication Gattegno's works were only rarely cited in language education books and journals.
 He was previously a designer of mathematics and reading programmes, and the use of color charts and colored Cuisenaire rods in the Silent Way grew directly out of this experience.

-Gattegno was openly sceptical of the role the linguistic theory of his time had in language teaching.
+Gattegno was openly sceptical of the role that the linguistic theory of his time had in language teaching.
 He felt that linguistic studies "may be a specialization, [that] carry with them a narrow opening of one's sensitivity and perhaps serve very little towards the broad end in mind".
 The Silent Way was conceived as a special case of Gattegno's broader educational principles, which he had developed to solve general problems in learning, and which he had previously applied to the teaching of mathematics and of spelling in the mother tongue.
 Broadly, these principles are: